"MsoNormal" style="text-align:justify">This comprehensive and timely book on the European energy

 industry and NGOs across Europe.

-Online training by the Florence School of Regulation: start 17 May 2019
+Online training by the Florence School of Regulation: 17 May - 12 July 2019

-This book will be used as dedicated reading material in a forthcoming online training course on the energy
+This book was used as dedicated reading material in an online training course on the energy

 transition.
 This course, with the same title as the book, targets an international audience.
-The training is being set up by FSR
+The training was set up by FSR

-and ENTSO-E. The book's authors have been invited to submit contributions based on their various areas of expertise.
+and ENTSO-E and will be offered again at a later date.
+The book's authors as well as additional experts have submited contributions based on their various areas of expertise.

 Strategy & Communications Manager ENTSO-E